CRP Wall of Fame

 - I have a swimming background as a youth or in high school and enjoy cross training in the pool.

-- I believe I can still improve as a runner post-collegiately, but see myself going further as a triathlete.
+- I can still improve as a runner post-collegiately, but see myself going further as a triathlete.

 After meeting the A Standard, the next step is to contact Barb Lindquist so she can help prepare you for the Swimming Benchmark Test with workouts and swim video analysis.
 The Swimming Benchmark Test is a 200 all out, 1 minute recovery, 800 all out, both from a push.
-In the next workout swim a 100 all out from a push and then send results to Barb.
-Because athletes are goal-oriented, below are B Standard Guidelines for the swim.
-Recent swim history and current swim training are taken into consideration with these times, so they are only guidelines.
+Recent swim history and current swim training are taken into consideration when we look at these times.
+The bar to shoot for in yards for the 200/800 is 2:30/10:40 for women and 2:15/10:00 for men.Many college runners finish their NCAA eligibility feeling that they did not meet their full potential in the sport, either because of injury or from being in a program that did not match their training needs.
+If you do not meet, but are close to, the A Standard and you believe you could reach it, follow the directions below for the Swimmer and complete the 400m/200m + 1600m run test.

 Swimmer, Be Our Next Olympic Triathlete!

-- I am an NCAA Division I or II Championship qualifier, D1 Conference consolation finalist, or D3 NCAA finalist, ideally in middle distance, distance free, or IM events, but not exclusively.
+- I am an NCAA Division I or II Championship qualifier, D1 Conference consolation finalist, or D3 NCAA finalist, ideally, but not exclusively, in middle distance, distance free, or IM events.

 - I have a running background from high school, excel at dry land run training, and have been told I'm a fluid, competent runner.